 Log Shipping Servers

-- If it is possible to establish a direct connection between the VM guest OS and backup repository, log files will be shipped directly from the VM guest OS to the backup repository.
-This is the optimal method, as it does not involve additional resources and puts less load on the VM guest OS.
+- Direct connection.
+If it is possible to establish a direct connection between the VM guest OS and backup repository, WAL files will be shipped directly from the VM guest OS to the backup repository.
+This method is recommended — it does not involve additional resources and puts less load on the VM guest OS.

-- Otherwise, files will be shipped through log shipping servers.
-You can instruct Veeam Backup & Replication to choose a log shipping server automatically from the list of available ones, or to use a specific server.
+- Over log shipping server.
+If the direct connection is not possible, files will be shipped through log shipping servers.
+You can configure Veeam Backup & Replication to choose a log shipping server from the list of available ones, or to use a specific server.

 Note that if direct connection is possible, files will be always transferred from VM guest to repository directly (regardless of the configured log shipping server, as this server will not be involved).
 This approach helps to optimize performance at file transfer.